rehana7/python-map-reduce/words/README.md

 ## Challenge

-1. What kind of words are most common?
+1. What kind of words are most common in a given corpus (text collection), for example, Romeo & Juliet?
-2. Do these help determine the main idea?
+2. Do the most common words help determine the main idea?
 3. Google 'stopwords'.
 4. Could you update the process to remove all stopwords to get a better understanding?